 Asylum seekers are provided with accommodation during the entire procedure.
 Accommodation is included in the right to social benefits.
-Asylum seekers do not have a choice regarding the allocated place of stay and will usually be moved from one centre to another during the entire procedure (first after the cantonal allocation, then within the canton according to their individual situation).
-In most cantons, rejected or dismissed asylum seekers are regrouped in specific centres regulated under the emergency aid scheme.
+Asylum seekers do not have a choice regarding the allocated place of stay and will usually be moved from one centre to another during the procedure (first after the cantonal allocation, then within the canton according to their individual situation).
+In most cantons, rejected or dismissed asylum seekers are regrouped in special centres regulated under the emergency aid scheme.

 Asylum seekers are also entitled to child allowances for children living abroad.
 These are however withheld during asylum procedures and should be paid only when the asylum seeker is recognised as a refugee or temporarily admitted in accordance with Article 83(3)-(4) FNIA.

-Persons subject to a legally binding removal decision for which a departure deadline has been fixed are excluded from receiving social assistance.
+Persons subject to a legally binding removal decision for which a departure deadline has been fixed are excluded from social assistance.
 In fact, this concerns all persons whose asylum application has been rejected (and the appeals deadline expired) as all negative decisions from the SEM include a departure deadline.
 This exclusion from social assistance also extends to persons in a subsequent procedure (application for re-examination, revision or subsequent application).
 These persons receive emergency aid on request in case they find themselves in a situation of distress according to Article 12 of the Federal Constitution.

 This restriction of reception conditions raises serious problems for asylum seekers whose (subsequent) procedure is still running.
-Long-term stay under emergency aid is known to be disastrous for the integration (or disintegration) and health of asylum seekers, despite the chance of being granted a legal status at the end of the procedure.
+Long-term stay under emergency aid is known to be disastrous for the integration and health of asylum seekers, despite the chance of being granted legal status at the end of the procedure.

 Article 28 AsylA.